What Are Alzheimer's Cerebrospinal Fluid Biomarkers?

 Amyloid

 The most toxic form, predominant in these plaques, is called Aβ42.
-Researchers have shown that there is an opposite relationship between Aβ42 levels in the brain and in the CSF: when Aβ42 is being trapped in plaques, less of it leaves the brain to enter the CSF and thus CSF Aβ42 measurements in AD patients are generally lower than for healthy patients.
+Researchers have shown that there is an opposite relationship between Aβ42 levels in the brain and in the CSF: when Aβ42 is trapped in plaques, less of it leaves the brain to enter the CSF, and thus, CSF Aβ42 measurements in people with Alzheimer’s are generally lower than for healthy persons.

 Tau

-Increases in total tau protein, as well as phosphorylated tau (p-tau), are also seen in CSF of AD patients.
+Increases in total tau protein and phosphorylated tau (p-tau) are also seen in the CSF of people with Alzheimer’s.

-These three core CSF biomarkers, Aβ42, total tau and phosphorylated tau, comprise the “Alzheimer’s disease profile,” but in and of themselves, these proteins may also be present in other dementias to varying degrees.
+These three core CSF biomarkers, Aβ42, total tau, and phosphorylated tau, comprise the “Alzheimer’s disease profile,” but these proteins may also be present in other dementias to varying degrees.

-In the last decade, scientists have learned that changes within the brain due to AD are starting to occur two decades before a person starts having memory problems!
+In the last decade, scientists have learned that changes within the brain due to Alzheimer’s are starting to occur two decades before a person starts having memory problems!
 PET imaging of brains showed amyloid starts accumulating 15-20 years before symptoms started.
-CSF Aβ42 decreases 20-25 years and CSF tau increases 15 years before clinical disease!
+CSF Aβ42 decreases 20-25 years, and CSF tau increases 15 years before clinical disease!

-This is particularly relevant since many AD clinical studies have failed to stop worsening of memory problems, although the drugs were decreasing brain Aβ.
+This is particularly relevant since many Alzheimer’s clinical studies have failed to stop the worsening of memory problems, although the drugs were decreasing brain Aβ.
 Owing to this, scientists have started to conduct clinical trials on presymptomatic patients before significant irreversible damage has already been done to the brain.
-The only way to recruit the presymptomatic patients for these trials is to have a set of accurate, reliable signature AD biomarkers.
+The only way to recruit presymptomatic individuals for these trials is to have a set of accurate, reliable signature AD biomarkers.
 This will give scientists a better shot at truly seeing if a treatment can be effective, i.e. the right treatment at the right time.

 What the Future Holds

-Using current biomarkers, there is overlap between AD and non-AD (healthy/other dementia) patients, and it will likely take a handful of additional AD biomarkers to properly distinguish these groups, and to further separate subtypes of AD patients.
+Using current biomarkers, there is overlap between people with Alzheimer’s and people without Alzheimer’s (healthy/other dementia), and it will likely take a handful of additional Alzheimer’s biomarkers to properly distinguish these groups and to further separate subtypes of Alzheimer’s cases.

-Additionally, scientists are interested in developing a screening tool for AD in blood.
+Additionally, scientists are interested in developing a screening tool for Alzheimer’s in blood.
 After all, a simple blood draw is much less invasive than a spinal tap.
-Developing blood biomarkers that accurately depict brain changes has proven challenging, as levels of AD hallmark proteins in the blood are low, but there are some very recent promising results observing tau and the ratio of Aβ42 and 40.
+Developing blood biomarkers that accurately depict brain changes has proven challenging, as levels of Alzheimer’s hallmark proteins in the blood are low, but there are some very recent promising results observing tau and the ratio of Aβ42 and 40.

-In the future, combination blood screening could help distinguish which patients are most likely to have AD, and who should have further testing, such as CSF biomarkers or PET imaging (which is cost-prohibitive to be a first-line screening option), to ensure a definitive, accurate diagnosis of AD.
+In the future, combination blood screening could help distinguish which people are most likely to have Alzheimer’s and who should have further testing, such as CSF biomarkers or PET imaging (which is cost-prohibitive to be a first-line screening option), to ensure a definitive, accurate diagnosis of Alzheimer’s.

 About the author